vaccovecrana/gitflow-oss-java-slim/gs-docs/index.md

 If you:

-- Develop and manage multiple Java libraires on a daily basis.
+- Develop and manage multiple Java libraries on a daily basis.
 - Do not have dedicated CI infrastructure servers or cloud services.
 - Find yourself copy/pasting boilerplate publication configuration code for each code base that you manage.
 - Struggle to assign and manage development/release versions for your artifacts.